Haarlem's Must-See Architecture: A Guide to Historic Buildings and Stunning Structures

 Guided Tours by Local Experts

-• The Haarlem Highlights Tour: A 2-hour walking tour that covers the city's main attractions, including the Grote Markt, the St. Bavo Church, and the Teylers Museum.
+• The Haarlem Highlights Tour: It is a walk of 2 hours in the city covering its main attractions like Grote Markt, St. Bavo Church, and the Teylers Museum.

-• The Haarlem Architecture Tour: A 3-hour tour that focuses specifically on Haarlem's architectural gems, from the medieval to the modern.
+• The Haarlem Architecture Tour: It is an intensive 3-hour tour that primarily focuses on Haarlem's architectural phenomena, through the ages from the medieval to the modern architecture.

-• The Haarlem Food Tour: A delicious way to explore the city's culinary scene, with stops at local markets, cafes, and restaurants.
+• The Haarlem Food Tour: A great tour for tasting in this city's cuisine which has stops at the local markets, local cafes, and restaurants on the way.

 Architectural Boat Tours on the Spaarne River